Hariokas/IntuneGraphApi/README.md

 - Retrieve app assignments for a specific app.
 - Assign an app to a group.
 - Remove an app assignment from a group.
+- Add a device to a group.
+- Remove a device from a group.

 ## Endpoints